thgreenshaman/thgreenshaman/README.md

   I’m looking to collaborate on anything that gives me more hands on experience.

 ->Contact<-
-If you want to contact me I am available via email on thgreenshaman@protonmail.ch
+If you would like to contact me I am available via email on thgreenshaman@protonmail.ch

 <!---
 thgreenshaman/thgreenshaman is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.